mikey75/etrex-uploader/README-StravaEmulator.md

 # Strava Client Test Suite & Emulator

-This directory contains integration and unit tests for the `StravaClient`, using a custom Strava API emulator to ensure reliable, deterministic, and offline test runs.
+To fully, reliably and offline test `StravaClient` we provide a custom Strava API emulator (not all endpoints from API, only those used by `etrex-uploader`)

 ## Structure

 - **StravaClientTest.java**
-  Main test class covering all Strava client functionality (fetching, updating, uploading activities, token logic, error handling, etc).
+  Main test class covering all Strava client functionality used by the app (fetching, updating, uploading activities, token logic, error handling, etc).

-- **BasicStravaEmulator.java**
+- **StravaEmu.java**
-  Lightweight HTTP server that mimics the Strava API, serving responses from static JSON files in `strava-emulator/data/`.
+  SpringBoot test-scoped web api application that mimics the Strava API, serving responses from static JSON files being the representation of real strava data.

-- **strava-emulator/data/**
+- **src/test/resources/strava-emulator/**
   Test resource directory with realistic Strava API responses, organized by resource type.

 No external credentials or API keys are required; the emulator is used automatically, and the real keys/credentials if you happen to have them inside work dir are not touched in the tests/emulator.
+No real strava API calls to real endpoints.

 ## Extending the Emulator & Tests

-- To add a new test scenario, place the required JSON response in the appropriate subfolder of `strava-emulator/data/`.
+- To add a new test scenario, place the required JSON response in the appropriate subfolder of `src/test/resources/strava-emulator`.
-- Update or extend `BasicStravaEmulator.java` to serve new endpoints or handle new edge cases.
+- Update, extend, or add new Spring controller to serve new endpoints or handle new edge cases.
 - Add or modify test methods in `StravaClientTest.java` as needed.

 ## Keeping Up-to-Date with Strava API Changes